Head over to my book nook!

 The window seat

 This is a great idea for those with broad window seats at home.
-Throw in some cushions and seats and you have a cosy, undisturbed corner already, Few string lights and a ceiling lamp can light up this corner when the sun isn’t around anymore.
-You can always pull the drapes and make some space for yourself.
+Throw in some cushions and seats and you have a cosy, undisturbed corner already.
+Few string lights and a ceiling lamp can light up this corner when the sun isn’t around anymore.
+You can always pull the drapes and make some space for yourself. pic: @thehalcyondaysofsummer

 The Potter corner

 Remember Harry Potter’s room under the stairs?
 That one may not have been too cosy, but a reading space under the stairs is a smart utilisation of space.
 If it is totally empty, place a long bench or a rectangular cupboard and throw-in some plush seats.
-Add some funky cushions, and warm hanging light and your reading corner are cosy to go! pic: @brookewagnerdesign
+Add some funky cushions, and a warm hanging light and your reading corner is ready to go!

-When you have kids or pets around, setting up any of the above reading spaces may be hard.
-Throw in a floor bed or a large seat, so your child can join in on the reading habit.
-Add some pillows and cushions around the space for some space to play and crawl around.
-Place wall-mounted shelves to keep your books so that there are no chances of them being toppled over.
-Add a potted plant and you have a beautiful ensemble.

 The makeshift corner

-Not everyone would have a lot of space to spare, especially if you have flatmates and the common space is off-limits.
+Not everyone has a lot of space to spare, especially if you have flatmates and cannot take over the common space.
 Interestingly, you can turn any tiny corner of your room into a reading corner.
-A window would be a nice edition because it provides plenty of natural light throughout the day.
-Place a small bookshelf, (you can even convert a shoe shelf into one) to place your books.
+By the window would be a great place to start as it provides plenty of natural light throughout the day.
+Place a small bookshelf, (you can even convert a shoe rack into one) to arrange your books.
 Even a haphazard arrangement would add to the charm.
-Move your favourite chair there, and you can begin the binge reading.
+Move your favourite chair there and get on with the reading.

 pic: @simoneandherbooks